-BE IT RESOLVED, AS IT IS HEREBY RESOLVED, that the Board of Directors approves the 2021 Annual Board Plan.
+BE IT RESOLVED, AS IT IS HEREBY RESOLVED, that on the endorsement of the Corporate Governance Committee, the Board of Directors approves the inclusion of "Empathy to Sustainable Development", a KRA on sustainability, as a mandatory KRA for all employees.

-Excerpt of Minutes of the December 2020 Board Meeting on the discussion involving business strategy.
+Excerpt of Minutes of the December 2021 Board Meeting on the discussion involving business strategy.